-The international career of tenor Alfredo Kraus has always been a point of pride for his home island of Gran Canaria and the city of his birth, Las Palmas de Gran Canaria.
-From 1956 to 1999, the name Alfredo Kraus was renowned at the greatest opera theatres and concert halls, resulting in extensive recordings that can be heard today on films, radio and television.
-After his death, Kraus became a legend, a status few artists achieve.
-For new generations of singers who missed the opportunity to hear him live, he is a figure of reference, and for professional singers and his countless admirers, Kraus is closely identified with Gran Canaria.
+The international career of Gran Canarian tenor Alfredo Kraus has always been a point of pride for his home island of Gran Canaria and the city of his birth, Las Palmas de Gran Canaria.
+From 1956 to 1999, the name Alfredo Kraus was well known at the greatest opera theatres and concert halls, in films, and on radio and television.
+His name lives on today through his recordings, videos and documentaries, and in the social media.
+After his death, the Gran Canarian tenor became a legend, a status few artists achieve.
+For new generations of singers who missed the opportunity to hear him live, Alfredo Kraus has become a figure of reference.
+For professional singers and his countless admirers, Kraus is closely identified with Gran Canaria.

-Alongside his artistic activity, Alfredo Kraus was intensely involved in teaching, initially giving master classes in Madrid, Barcelona, Rome, Perugia and New York, and eventually holding a Chair at the Escuela de Música Reina Sofía (Queen Sofía School of Music), in Madrid.
+Alongside his artistic activity, Alfredo Kraus was intensively involved in teaching after 1980, giving master classes in Madrid, Barcelona, Santander, Las Palmas de Gran Canaria, Milan, Rome, Turin, Perugia, Siena, London, Chicago and New York.
+He also held several Chairs of singing at institutions including the Escuela Superior de Canto, Madrid, the Conservatorio del Liceo, Barcelona, the Escuela de Música Reina Sofía, Madrid, and the Centro de Estudios de Técnica Vocal Alfredo Kraus, Perugia (Italy).
 Having experienced the ups and downs of every beginner singer during his studies in Las Palmas de Gran Canaria, Barcelona, Valencia and Milan, Kraus always harboured a strong desire to help young people make their way in this field.
 In 1989 he brought this idea to fruition through a project he had long dreamed of: the creation of an international singing competition on his island of Gran Canaria, hosted in the city of his birth.

-The first competition, I Concurso Internacional de Canto Alfredo Kraus (I Alfredo Kraus International Singing Competition), was held in Las Palmas de Gran Canaria in May 1990.
-Conceived as a biennial event, mainly because of the artist’s limited free time between performances, the competition was held in 1992, 1994, 1996 and 1999, after the 1998 event was cancelled due to a family bereavement.
-The first five competitions were made possible with the constant support of the Cabildo de Gran Canaria (Gran Canaria Island Council), which paid tribute through the event to Kraus’ achievements, contribution as a cultural ambassador of the island, and involvement in teaching younger generations.
+The first competition, I Concurso Internacional de Canto Alfredo Kraus, was held in Las Palmas de Gran Canaria in May 1990.
+Conceived as a biennial event because of Kraus’ limited free time between performances, the competition continued in 1992, 1994, 1996 and 1999, after the 1998 event had to be cancelled due to a family bereavement.
+The first five competitions were made possible with the constant support of the Cabildo de Gran Canaria (Gran Canaria Island Council) and the Fundación Orquesta Filarmónica (Philharmonic Orchestra Foundation), belonging to the Cabildo.
+Their support recognised Alfredo Kraus’ international career, his contribution as a cultural ambassador of the island, and his involvement in teaching and training younger generations.

-To resolve organisational issues from past competitions, the three official prizes are for Opera and Zarzuela, given that these genres are a more feasible option today for young singers, many of whom will be performing with an orchestra for the first time.
+To resolve organisational issues from past competitions, the three official prizes in the second phase are for Opera and Zarzuela.
+These genres are more feasible options today for young singers, many of whom will be performing with an orchestra for the first time.

 Rosa KRAUS LEY